Why I Don’t Own Pets

 I eventually returned the snake to the pet store from which it came.
 I didn’t initially buy the snake; a friend of mine did.

 The hamsters and the hermit crabs were never to be found again.
-The dog belonged to my younger brother, who I kept for him because his girlfriend wouldn’t let him keep the dog.
+The dog belonged to my younger brother, whom I kept for him because his girlfriend wouldn’t let him keep it.
 I can tell you that responsibility trumps the reward.

 One time, when I was around 15 or 16, a stray dog wandered onto my home’s property.
 We then had a dog; the stray dog must have smelled his scent.
 The stray dog was an older Labrador Retriever with bloodshot eyes.